poshsecurity/PlasterTemplate-PSModule/.github/PULL_REQUEST_TEMPLATE.md

 [ Enter any applicable issues here ]

-> Note: By creating a pull request, you are expected to comply with this projects Code of Conduct.
+> Note: By creating a pull request, you are expected to comply with this project's Code of Conduct.

 <!--

-    This templated is based upon the work by the Atom project, https://github.com/atom/atom/
+    This template is based upon the work by the Atom project, https://github.com/atom/atom/

 -->